Tile server

 sudo apt install fonts-dejavu fonts-dejavu-web

+For Debian 11, fonts-dejavu-web is not available.
+You can replace it with ttf-unifont.
 To display Unicode including Chinese and Japanese characters, install the following packages.sudo apt install fonts-noto-cjk fonts-noto-cjk-extra fonts-noto-hinted fonts-noto-unhinted fonts-unifont fonts-hanazono

 9. Configure renderd